 3. Because You’ll Eat All of the Essential Tapas Dishes

 Contemporary Catalan cuisine is all about elevating the classic flavours of traditional dishes.
-But once you’ve sat down at this bustling local tapas bar (especially chosen by Marwa from a list of thousands) and feasted on must-eat tapas like “pimientos de padron” (grilled peppers), spicy “patatas bravas” (potatoes), and Barcelona’s famous “bombas” (potato stuffed meatballs), you might just find yourself asking, “Why bother?”.
+But once you’ve sat down at this bustling local tapas bar (specially chosen by Marwa from a list of thousands) and feasted on must-eat tapas like “pimientos de padron” (grilled peppers), spicy “patatas bravas” (potatoes), and Barcelona’s famous “bombas” (potato stuffed meatballs), you might just find yourself asking, “Why bother?”.

 Oh, and the little chorizo sausages in cider are literally the most addictive things I’ve ever had the joy of not having to resist.
 This is what old school Spanish cooking is all about.